Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 My Implementation

 This is where the Battling Ropes come into play.
-For those who don’t have access to these he suggests various jumps, sprints, and explosive pushups or other bodyweight exercises.
+For those who don’t have access to these he suggests various jumps, sprints, explosive pushups or other bodyweight exercises.

 Anyway, just like in the first method, I look to progress a wrestler by adding work time, subtracting rest time, and/or increasing the total sets done per series.